roberttidey/LightwaveRF/readme.txt

 EEPROM functions moved to library
 Pairing functions enhanced
 Auto pairing mode where a pair can be created from a received message

+Updated 21 Nov 2013
+Pairing now uses On commands.
+Off commands try to remove an existing pair.
+Extra pairing controls to enforce pairing even when no pairs are present and to control whether room/device are included